 - Make daily contact with pupils – this could take the form of a short video or a typed message on Tapestry, Parenthub or Google Classroom.
-Individual phone or email contact will not be made unless there is a specific reason for this.

 - Teach a planned and well sequenced curriculum so that knowledge and skills are built incrementally.